Big central banks hike again with end of tightening in sight

 Upcoming decisions are on a knife-edge.
 Pausing too early could cause financial conditions to loosen too fast, re-igniting inflationary pressures.
 Stopping too late could trigger a credit crunch and a recession.

-So far, nine developed economies have raised rates by a combined 3,840 basis points in this cycle.
+So far, nine developed economies have raised rates by a combined 3,865 basis points (bps) in this cycle.
 Japan is the holdout dove.

 1) UNITED STATES